 Why is mine

 After school one day, Jeff didn't want to watch TV.
-Didn't want to play Nintendo.
+Didn't want to play with his XBox.
 Didn't eat the cookie Mom gave him.
 He just sat, looking down into his lap.

 "What's the matter, Jeff?"
 Mom asked.